Kotlin/kotlin-wasm-examples/nodejs-example/README.md

 # Kotlin/Wasm Node.js example

-This example shows a simple application printing "Hello World" in Node.js.
+This example showcases a simple application printing "Hello World" in Node.js.

 ![](screenshots/hello-world.png)

 > **Note:**
 > This application uses a nightly version of Node.js 20.

-In the next sections, you can find information to try out this application built with Kotlin/Wasm.
+Follow the instructions in the sections below to try out this Kotlin/Wasm application.

 ## Set up the environment

-Before you start, prepare the IDE you require to run the application.
+Before starting, ensure you have the necessary IDE setup to run the application.

 ### IDE